X Factor (Italian TV series): Fifth season (2011–2012)

 The fifth season of X Factor was televised from 20 October 2011 to 5 January 2012.
 For the first time, it was broadcast by Sky Uno HD, rather than Rai 2.
 The auditions were held from 5 July to 12 September 2011.

 Sixth season (2012)

 The sixth season of X Factor started on 20 September 2012.
 It is broadcast live by Sky Uno HD, and a short version recorded broadcast on free digital TV Cielo.

 Seventh season (2013)

 The seventh season of X Factor started on 26 September 2013.
 It is broadcast live by Sky Uno HD.

 Eighth season (2014)

-The eight season of X Factor started on 18 September 2014.
+The eighth season of X Factor started on 18 September 2014.
 It is broadcast live by Sky Uno HD.

 Ninth season (2015)

 The ninth season of X Factor started on 10 September 2015.
 It is broadcast live by Sky Uno HD.

 Tenth season (2016)

 The tenth season of X Factor started on 22 September 2016.
 It was broadcast live by Sky Uno HD, and a recorded version was broadcast on free digital channel TV8.